mkiernan/azfinsim/README.md

 # Deploy the infrastructure to Azure using terraform [~15 minutes]
 ./deploy.sh

-# Generate 1,000,000 synthetic trades and inject into the redis cache [~2 minutes]
+# Inject 1,000,000 synthetic trades into the redis cache [~15 seconds]
-./generator.sh
+./inject.sh

 # Build the application container and push to the azure container registry [~3 minutes]
 ./build.sh